Contracts of Employment

 Section 8 of the Protection of Employee (Fixed Term Work) Act 2003 requires an employer to clearly established that it has no option but to renew the contract on a temporary basis.
 Employers must be able to show that they gave proper consideration to granting the employee a contract of indefinite duration, but real and objective reasons exist for continuing the employee on a fixed term basis and these reasons are set out to the employee in their renewal contract, i.e. the operational reality of the person’s employment is outlined to the employee in the paperwork that is furnished to them.
 The continuation of employees employed on a fixed term basis must correspond to a real need on behalf of the organisation and reflect the reality of that need, i.e. the contract renewal shouldn’t merely be a function of administration.

 Example: A person has been employed on a fixed term basis to cover another member of staff’s maternity leave.
 The permanent employee has now returned from maternity leave so the purpose for which the fixed term employee was employed has been fulfilled.

 However another member of staff has gone on sick leave and you wish to retain the person on a temporary basis to cover the vacancy caused by the sick leave.
-The following detail must be inserted in the renewed contract: "You are employed to cover for Ms Anne Smith while she is on sick leave.
-Your employment with the University will terminate when Ms Smith returns from sick leave.
+The following detail must be inserted in the renewed contract: "You are employed to cover for Ms Anne Smith while she is on authorised leave.
+Your employment with the University will terminate when Ms Smith returns to work, or leaves the university vacating the position.
 You are not being offered a contract of indefinite duration as Ms Smith is the substantive holder of this post."

 Specified Purpose Contracts